CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 ## Documentation

 [Clontech 'SMART Seq HT' for High-throughput single-cell mRNA-seq](http://www.clontech.com/US/Products/cDNA_Synthesis_and_Library_Construction/Next_Gen_Sequencing_Kits/Single_cell_RNA_Seq_Kits_for_mRNA_seq/High-throughput_single-cell_mRNA-seq?sitex=10020:22372:US).
 This is an excellent kit for preparing cDNA very low amounts of RNA (as little as 1-100 cells).
 This kit is analgous to the well-known Clontech SMART-v4 kit, but is a faster/abbreviated workflow which combines RT/PCR steps and is roughly 30% lower cost compared to SMART-V4.

+Another option for low-input kit is the [Clontech Pico v2 kit]()

 ## What you'll need